Dione Venables: Postwar

-After war had ended in 1945, Alan and Florence Gordon-Finlay returned to their prewar home in Switzerland, leaving Venables a semi-permanent guest at Tingewick Hall, the family home of her schoolfriend Heather.
+After war had ended in 1945, Alan and Florence Gordon-Finlay returned to their pre-war home in Switzerland, leaving Venables a semi-permanent guest at Tingewick Hall, the family home of her schoolfriend Heather.
 It was at Tingewick that Venables became a young adult, learning to ride horses, drive, fly a Gypsy Moth, (Note: Ferrars Loftus owned a recreational Gypsy Moth, in which Dione logged over 500 pilot hours after the War) and to enjoy music.
 (Note: Dione had wanted to have a singing career and attended the Royal Central School of Speech and Drama but her mother (a devout Catholic) pulled her out when she discovered that the girls shared changing rooms with the boys) Venables and Geoffrey Loftus became inseparable over this period and in 1949, they married.

 Between 1951 and 1956, Venables raised two daughters and a son.
 Within a decade, her marriage was failing and in 1959, she joined Overseas Aviation as an air hostess participating in sometimes dangerous humanitarian aid flights operating out of London Southend Airport.
 (Note: Entrepreneurial post-war charter aviation companies often used war surplus short range propeller driven aircraft, some of which were borderline airworthy) On one such flight to Entebbe, Venables was reportedly captured by rebel soldiers under the command of Colonel Mobutu, when their aircraft stopped in Léopoldville for refuelling.

 In 1960, Venables followed Freddie Laker by transferring to British United Airways for the next four years.
 In addition to scheduled routes to Southeast Asia, the airline was chartered by the British Government for troop flights to East Africa during the unrest that flared up as Kenya, Tanganyika and Uganda transitioned to independence from Britain.
 She later began to work other scheduled flights, flying to the USA and Southeast Asia.

 It was on regular flights to Singapore that she met and, in 1964, married Lt Cdr John Venables (RN).